network-analytics/mdt-dialout-collector/README.md

 ### gRPC vs NETCONF _short version_

 - gRPC is generally faster to develop with: it's using [Protocol Buffers](https://developers.google.com/protocol-buffers/) as the
-Interface Description Language and an ad-hoc compiler to automagically generate the associated code.
+Interface Description Language and an ad-hoc compiler to automagically generate the associated skeleton code.

 - gRPC is out-of-the-box supporting multiple programming languages and gives you the freedom to choose the one which fits best your skills, independently from the existing implementations (the Protobuff file is pre-defining the specs for both client and server).